tohagan/runtime-type-validation/docs/classes/_validator_.validator.md

 ▸ **andThen**<**B**>(`f`: function): *[Validator](_validator_.validator.md)‹B›*

 Chain together a sequence of validators.
-The first validator will run, and then the function will determine what validator to run second.
+The first validator will check, and then the function will determine what validator to check second.
 If the result of the first validator succeeds then `f` will be applied to the validated value.
 If it fails the error will propagate through.